Prepare for Your First Visit

-On your initial visit, surgery can sometimes be performed right after a consultation that explains your diagnosis and treatment options.
-However, a complex medical history or treatment plan may require an evaluation and a second appointment to provide treatment on another day.
+Your initial appointment will consist of a consultation during which we will explain your diagnosis and treatment options.
+Occasionally, surgery can be performed the same day as the consultation.
+However, a complex medical history or treatment plan will require an evaluation and a second appointment to provide treatment on another day.

 Please assist us by providing the following information at the time of your consultation:

 - Your surgical referral slip and any x-rays if applicable.

 - A list of medications you are presently taking.

 - If you have medical or dental insurance, bring the necessary completed forms.
 This will save time and allow us to help you process any claims.